 Ob/gyns are switching to virtual appointments.
 Hospitals and labs are overcrowded with sick patents making going in for regular lab tests and checkouts extremely difficult.
-Hospitals are not allowing anyone present or visiting during and after the delivery, leaving already anxious pregnant women to go through the labor all on their own.
+Hospitals are allowing only one support person during and after the delivery, no visitors or leaving the room.

 With this reality in sight, I try hard to stay calm.
 The thought “this is probably the worst time to have a baby”, however, keeps creeping into my head.
 I’m due in June, so I really hope things will get better by then.
 But I feel so much for all those girls who are giving birth now.

 There are so many questions about the virus and pregnancy that no one really knows the answers to.

 So I put together some useful information and tips to help you cope with this difficult time of being pregnant during pandemic.